Archival Document, &

-Hollinger boxes are the box of choice for individuals and institutions who seek a high quality, value for money solution for archival-grade storage.
+GLOBAL boxes are the box of choice for individuals and institutions who seek a high quality, value for money solution for archival-grade storage.
 These are made from heavy 60pt archival board with heavy duty deeply pronged metal edge stay.
 Boxes have one-piece construction with a hinged lid and a double thick bottom.
 The boxes are acid-free and contain no lignin nor residual sulfur.
 They are treated with alkaline buffers to help neutralize the acidity of anything stored in them and resist atmospheric sulfur dioxide.
-Grey exterior with white interior. pH 9.1
+Grey exterior with white interior.

 GLOBAL Drop Front Archive Boxes - Buffered

-BINDERS - Archival and Specialty
+BINDERS - Archival / Specialty, and Clear Sheet Protectors for Binders

 Hollinger Gray-white Acid and liginun free boxboard with heavy duty metal corners.
 Built in rings are round and NOT "D" shaped and hold standard 8-1/2" x 11" photo pages.
 The spine and top of the box lie flat when open, providing a double sided viewing area.
 12-1/4" x 9" x 1.5".

-UK Certificate Binders (for UK & Ireland birth, marriage and death certificates)
+UK Certificate Binders for UK & Ireland birth, marriage and death certificates

 A new solution for storage for your UK birth, marriage and death certificates, and other documents.
 Family historians with UK ancestors know how difficult it is to find a suitable product in which to store the awkward-sized certificates for your UK family.
 These certificate binders not only give you an archivally sound storage method, they also provide easy access for users to view the cerificates without unnecessarily handling them.
 The deluxe textured and padded covers of provide a sense of quality when viewed or handled.
 44.5cms x 27cms approx. (17.5ins x 10.75ins).
 This landscape, four 'O' ring, grained and padded PVC binder is available in three colours.